 On January 2nd, 2020, the FDA announced a ban on almost all flavored vaping cartridges and pods, such as those used with Juul devices — including mint and fruity or sweet flavors — according to the CDC and the Washington Post after the number of deaths linked to e-cigarette vaping reached 55 and injuries topped 2,500 at the end of 2019.
 The ban took effect just within 30 days.

 “Under this policy, companies that do not cease manufacture, distribution and sale of unauthorized flavored cartridge-based e-cigarettes (other than tobacco or menthol) within 30 days risk FDA enforcement actions,” the U.S. Food and Drug Administration says.

-The flavor ban is designed to discourage use of vaping products by minors.
+The flavor ban is designed to discourage the use of vaping products by minors.
 The FDA says a 2019 survey showed that about 1.6 million American youths were using e-cigarettes frequently, with nearly 1 million of them using e-cigarettes daily.